 The desire for career advancement and extra income drives many professionals to pursue higher education in business.
 Business degrees vary in quality and difficulty according to each school's faculty, degree requirements and reputation.
 However, most business schools have similar graduation requirements in terms of number of credits required.

 Total Credit Requirements

 Most MBA programs divide their degree requirements between core classes and elective classes.
 All students must take certain core classes to earn a degree.
 Core classes introduce students to essential business concepts and practices such as finance, accounting, leadership and applied economics.
-The University of California and the University of Colorado at Denver, for example, each require courses in data analysis and strategic leadership.
+The University of California at Berkeley and the University of Colorado at Denver, for example, each require courses in data analysis and strategic leadership.
 Schools often use slightly different names for their core courses, but the basic topics of each class are generally the same.
-These classes usually amount to about half of the total number of required credits.
-For instance, the University of Kansas requires 52 total credits, 27 of which are from core courses.
+These classes usually amount to about half (or more) of the total number of required credits.
+For instance, the University of Kansas requires 50 total credit hours, 31 of which are from core courses.

 Some business schools offer students the opportunity to specialize their degree by pursuing a particular area of concentration.
 Requirements vary by school, but students specializing in given field usually have to take about 10 credits in that field.
 Wayne State University, for example, offers 12 areas of concentration.
 Students have to take nine credits in one concentration to earn their degree.
 Popular concentrations include accounting, leadership, finance and marketing.

 - University of California, Berkeley: Full-Time MBA Program Degree Requirements

 - University of Texas Dallas: Professional MBA Degree Plan

 - University of Redlands: Master of Business Administration